55+ Membership Program

 Ruth began her political leadership in 1958 as a Port Hope councillor but returned to her beloved teaching in 1962 until 1964 when she was elected Deputy-Reeve.
 She went on to serve the Port Hope community for 15 years in a variety of roles.
 She showed strong support for the growth and development of the community by advocating for the construction of a new fire hall, the James Reynolds Bridge and the extension of the town library.

-Her dedication to Port Hope was officially recognized in 1985 with the naming of a new facility, The Ruth Clarke Activity Center for Seniors located at 81 Mill Street South.
-Growing need for programs, services and safe accessible space led to the expansion of the Town Park Recreation Centre and relocation of services.
+Her dedication to Port Hope was officially recognized in 1985 with the naming of a new facility, The Ruth Clarke Activity Centre for Seniors located at 81 Mill Street South.
+Growing need for programs, services and safe accessible space led to the expansion of the Town Park Recreation Centre and relocation of these services.
 Ruth’s legacy of support to her community is continuing to be recognized through custom art created by local artists celebrating her work that are located at the Town Park Recreation Centre.

 The home of our 55+ Programming